StarFleetCPTN/GoMFT/docs/docs/core-concepts/transfers.md

 GoMFT's primary function is to manage file transfers between different storage systems.
 This page explains the transfer operations available in GoMFT and how to configure them.

+> **Note**: GoMFT now supports the Storage Provider feature, which allows you to create reusable connection profiles for your transfers.
+For detailed information, see the [Storage Providers](/docs/user-guides/storage-provider-guide) guide.

 ## Transfer Types

 GoMFT supports several types of transfer operations, each with different behaviors: